ged-odoo/blockdom/README.md

 virtual dom implementation).

 ![Benchmark](benchmark.png "Benchmark")

+Note: yes, I had to run the benchmark a few times to beat `solid`.
+This is totally cheating.
+But still impressive, if you ask me :)

 `blockdom` can update the dom, manage event handlers, support fragments (multi-root elements).
 It is however not a fully featured framework.
 Its goal is being a compilation target